Internships: Credit, Arranging Placement, and Assignments

 Arranging internships at a current place of employment

 Internships are intended to be learning experiences.
 They are also intended to involve the student in a complete job search process.
 Therefore, internship credit is not ordinarily given for current or past employment activities.
 Furthermore, internship credit is not given retroactively for previous internships that the student may have completed.
 There may be situations, however, where a student may wish to intern at an agency where he/ she is employed in another capacity.
 This may be done according to the following guidelines: 1) the student obtains an internship in a department completely separate from the area where he/she is currently employed; 2) the intern's immediate supervisor is different from his/her current supervisor; and 3) the intern's supervisor writes a letter to the internship director verifying that the student's internship responsibilities are completely separate from the student's normally assigned duties at the agency; and 4) no more than 3 credits of internship credit may be earned.

-The student must assemble a portfolio containing samples of work completed during the internship.
+- Portfolio: The student must assemble a portfolio containing samples of work completed during the internship.
 There should be a table of contents page showing how the materials are arranged and an introductory overview statement describing the contents of the portfolio.
 The portfolio could include: articles written or edited; correspondence written or edited; press releases written or edited; scripts written or edited; descriptions of interviewing assignments conducted; descriptions of research assignments conducted; descriptions of any other relevant activities that constituted a source of learning.